primary-theme/obsidian/README.md

 Playful, reminiscing, productive.

-Available in both ⚪Light and ⚪Dark modes.
+Available in both ⚪Light and ⚫Dark modes.

 ## 📌 Plugins Supported
 More plugins will be supported in the coming weeks!
 For now, I've checked the theme for these: